Red Beans and Rice with Ham is a delicious dinner that the family will love and help you stay on budget for food costs! Frugal never tasted so good!

 Place the roasted peppers into the brown paper bag, roll down the top of the bag to close the bag.
 The peppers will "sweat" in the paper bag and this will make them easier to peel.
 Set aside until cool enough to handle.

 Dice the onions into 1/2 inch dice.
-Saute the diced onion in olive oil, starting with 3 T oil.
+Sauté the diced onion in olive oil, starting with 3 T oil.
 When the onions are beginning to golden, stir in the flour and the remaining oil as needed.
-Reduce heat to low and saute until the roux is golden and the onions smell like heaven!
+Reduce heat to low and sauté until the roux is golden and the onions smell like heaven!

 Mince the garlic.
 Peel, and deseed the roasted peppers, then dice, set both aside.
 Drain and rinse the soaked beans.

-Place the ham bone into the bottom of the crockpot, add the sauteed onions, diced green pepper, drained beans, and all remaining ingredients.
+Place the ham bone into the bottom of the crockpot, add the sautéed onions, diced green pepper, drained beans, and all remaining ingredients.
 Cook on low for 8 hours or until beans are fully cooked.

 Remove ham bone and any large pieces of ham, dice the meat (or shred by hand) and return to the beans.

-Storage options for Red Beans and Rice with Ham and Carrot Rice.
+Storage options for Red Beans with Ham and Carrot Rice.
 Store separately covered in the refrigerator for up to three days.
 The beans may be frozen, thaw in the refrigerator before reheating.
 I do not recommend freezing the rice due to a loss of texture when thawed.

 ~~~~